 COVID-19, the novel coronavirus has affected the lives of millions of citizens across the country and the globe.
 It’s also impacting the lives of celebrities.

-Tom Hanks and Rita Wilson were the first celebrities to come out with the Coronavirus.
+Tom Hanks and Rita Wilson were the first celebrities to be diagnosed with the coronavirus in March of 2020.
 Chet Hanks, son of Tom & Rita came out to social media shortly after the announcement of his parents to give their fans an update on his family’s health.
 Chet assures us that his parents are in high spirits and are doing just fine.

 On March 24, Slim Thug shocked the Houston community and hip-hop world at large when he revealed he tested positive for coronavirus.
 Two days later, Scarface revealed his diagnosis.
 On March 27, ESPN announcer Doris Burke revealed she had tested positive for COVID-19 and was recovering.